Triennial Conference

 Sponsors

-Generously sponsored by The Embassy of Spain in Washington, DC, The Observatory of the Spanish language and Hispanic cultures in the United States and The David Rockefeller Center for Latin American Studies at Harvard University.
+Generously sponsored by The Cultural Office of the Embassy of Spain in Washington, DC, The Observatory of the Spanish language and Hispanic cultures in the United States and The David Rockefeller Center for Latin American Studies at Harvard University.